Disneyland's King Arthur Carrousel Horses

 Enamored with the classic Griffith Park Carousel, Walt Disney wanted something similar for his new theme park.
 A Dentzel Menagerie Carousel built in 1875 was purchased from the Sunnyside Amusement Park in Toronto, Ontario.
-It had operated there since 1922.
-In 1954 the classic wooden carousel was purchased and moved to Orange County, California for Walt's new Disneyland theme park.
+It had operated there in Canada since 1922.
+In 1954 the classic wooden carousel was moved to Anaheim, California for Walt's new Disneyland theme park.

 Originally outfitted with three rows, Disney craftsmen created a fourth row to accommodate more riders.
 Designers were also asked to make each horse a jumper - so stationary horses were altered and repositioned in active poses.
 Walt Disney also had the benches and other menagerie animals removed, creating a true carousel (only jumping horses).
-Additional horses were acquired from Coney Island (formerly Ward's Carousel) and from a defunct carousel in San Francisco, giving Disneyland an estimated 92 antique carousel horses.
+Bruce Bushman, a Disney Studios Artist & Art Director, acquired additional horses from Coney Island (formerly Ward's Carousel) and from a defunct carousel in San Francisco - giving Disneyland at least 85 (possibly 100+) antique carousel horses.

 -